-There will be a volunteer secretary at each table taking notes.
+Guests will be informed that there will be a note taker/secretary at each table taking notes (this can be a volunteer from the guests, or a parish/group might choose to designate note takers in advance).
 The notes will be anonymous.
-The notes from all of the small groups at the prayer-centered listening session will help in the creation of a parish/group summary report (one report per parish/group, synthesizing all of the prayer and listening experiences and sharing highlights).
+The notes from all of the small groups at your prayer-centered listening session will help in the creation of a parish/group summary report (one report per parish/group, summarizing the prayer and listening experiences and sharing highlights).
 This parish/group summary report will be sent to the archdiocesan Synod Team who will create an archdiocesan report based on the parish/group reports, regional gatherings and feedback from the online survey and other meetings.